What Is Bonus Abuse?

 By default, most systems are weak on detecting whether or not a single person has multiple accounts.
 As a result, bonus abusers can easily sign up to receive the same signup bonus by registering with multiple identities.
 So long as they avoid detection they can continue to cash out and repeat the process.

 Not only is this popular, it is also so lucrative that many fraudsters will invest significant resources into scaling their bonus abuse operations: some go as far as sourcing identities through fake job adverts or KYC forms.

 However, the survival of an iGaming company depends on its bonuses.

 Whether it’s signup, welcome, reload, or no deposit bonuses, these marketing offers are often the most reliable way to grow and to build a loyal player base.

-In this guide, we’ll go over the basics of Bonus Abuse and we’ll give you all the tips and tricks to reduce it at your iGaming company.
+We’ll go over the basics of bonus abuse and we’ll give you all the tips and tricks to reduce it at your iGaming company.
 See a basic walkthrough below of how SEON catches bonus abuse, in real life.

 Under heavy regulations from governments and gambling bodies, iGaming companies have to choose where they spend their marketing budget wisely and often bonuses play a part in their strategy.

 According to Statista, the iGaming market will be worth up to 92.9 billion USD by 2023.

 The most profitable operators, or Tier 1 operators spend up to 18% of their gross revenue on bonuses in order to attract new customers.
 However, Tier 2, or lower-level operators, who do not have the same budget or local licenses needed to advertise, are almost fully reliant on bonuses and affiliate schemes.